gregor-i/pop-culture-quiz/README.md

 note: Google Translate may ban you for some time if you use it too much.

+## running with backend:
+the backend requires a running postgres instance, configured with the environment variable `DATABASE_URL`.

+ie:
+`DATABASE_URL="jdbc:postgresql://localhost:5432/" sbt`

 ## related work:

 * https://github.com/arnaudjuracek/google-translate-chain